dklyle/k8s-perf-test/README.md

 These executables should be copied to the Master node of a Kubernetes cluster.

 ## running
-The script `run-trials.sh` will run a series of tests with increasing numbers of containers of pods.
+The script `run-trials.sh` will run a series of tests with increasing numbers of containers or pods.
 There are three parameters needed.

 `./run-trials.sh PROGRAM GRACE CSV`
 Where: